tylerdave/OpenAPI-Tutorial/presentation/slides.md

 ```

 ```
 ?
-Location of the API description document apiary.apib ?
+Location of the API description document tutorial-repo/implementation/betterapis/specs/betterapis.yaml ?
 Command to start API backend server e.g. (bundle exec rails server) ?
-URL of tested API endpoint http://127.0.0.1:3000
+URL of tested API endpoint http://127.0.0.1:8080
 ?
-Programming language of hooks nodejs
+Programming language of hooks python
 ?
 Do you want to use Apiary test inspector?
-Yes
+No
 ?
-Please enter Apiary API key or leave empty for anonymous reporter ?
 Dredd is best served with Continuous Integration.
    Create CircleCI config for Dredd?
 No
 Configuration saved to dredd.yml

 Run test now, with: